Onyx-Protocol/Onyx/docs/future/protocol/specifications/validation.md

     1. [Apply the transaction](#apply-transaction) using the input block’s header to blockchain state `S`, yielding a new state `S′`.
     2. If transaction failed to be applied (did not change blockchain state), halt and return the input blockchain state unchanged.
     3. Replace `S` with `S′`.
-4. Test that [assets merkle root](blockchain.md#assets-merkle-root) of `S` is equal to the assets merkle root declared in the block header; if not, halt and return blockchain state unchanged.
+4. Test that [assets merkle root 1](blockchain.md#assets-merkle-root-1) of `S` is equal to the assets merkle root 1 declared in the block header; if not, halt and return blockchain state unchanged.
+5. Test that [assets merkle root 2](blockchain.md#assets-merkle-root-2) of `S` is equal to the assets merkle root 2 declared in the block header; if not, halt and return blockchain state unchanged.
-5. Remove elements of the nonce set in `S` where the expiration timestamp is less than the block’s timestamp, yielding a new state `S′`.
+6. Remove elements of the nonce set in `S` where the expiration timestamp is less than the block’s timestamp, yielding a new state `S′`.
-6. Return the state `S’`.
+7. Return the state `S’`.

 ### Apply transaction